T of C

 This is still a temporary assessment, as both settings seem to have several mistaken finger positions and perhaps in punctuation, while the latter setting is not very clearly written and it lacks punctuation.
 Some of the problems I have marked in red in the online copies here (at top and below) of each:

 Comments here are particularly tentative.
-Although I have completed a tentative transcription, and started playing from that, I do not understand the lyrics very well and some crucial areas am finding problems.
+Although I have tentative translations of three sets of lyrics, and have completed a tentative transcription and started playing from that, I do not completely understand the lyrics and in some crucial areas am finding problems.
 Of course, it would be very interesting if one could find a passage in either of the two famous instrumental melodies that had the same pattern as the lyrics here, so that it could be sung to that music.
 But this is very unlikely, and it also seems unlikely that the music could have any connection at all to the instrumental Gao Shan or Liu Shui.
-Thus, although in his preface to Gao Shan in Shen Qi Mi Pu, Zhu Quan stated that Gao Shan Liu Shui was originally a single melody, he is referring to an ancient and lost instrumental tradition, not to any surviving melody.
+Thus, although in his preface to Gao Shan in Shen Qi Mi Pu, Zhu Quan stated that Gao Shan Liu Shui was originally a single melody, he must be referring to an ancient and lost instrumental tradition, not to any surviving melody.

 Xu Jian's Outline History, p.
 177, discusses Gao Shan and Liu Shui separately, focusing on the 19th century version of Liu Shui attributed to 張孔山